surifirstpin/biplus_documentation/docs/How to Create a Report.md

 - **Datasets** this section enables you to perform alignment, set currency formats, group aggregates ( Sum, Avg, Max, Min, Count ) on the consolidated values of the field.

-- **Legend** To display a lebel, the wait will enable you to change the label for measure value in visualization charts as shown below.
+- **Legend** To display label, the way it should appear in visualization.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/49bb2a07efd42d5b6f9a7f648e8f705e5f63bc4d/images/legend_label.png)